7-Day Zanzibar Travel Guide (Follow Our Zanzibar Itinerary!)

 Paul posing at The Rock Restaurant!

 Depending on the tides, you may be able to walk to the Rock restaurant, or the restaurant will collect you on their boat if the tide is in.
 Your hotel will need to organize a taxi for you as the Rock restaurant is quite far from most places.
-Your driver will wait for you in the car park until your finished.
+Your driver will wait for you in the car park until you’re finished.
 Our taxi cost $40 USD return from Jambiani.

-pier at spice island resort jambiani
+steps to ocean spice island resort

 Why not treat yourself to a ‘fancy’ hotel for your time in Zanzibar – ideally on the beach?
 We chose the Spice Island Resort in Jambiani.
 The unique selling point for the Spice Island Resort is the jetty extending into the bright blue Indian Ocean.
 You can sunbathe on the jetty, swim off its wooden steps, or enjoy a cocktail at sundown.